Learn French Online

 Use the spaced repetition system to hack your brain into remembering more.

 To learn effectively, take advantage of the spaced repetition system.
-This system says that instead of just once, you should review your vocabulary words in intervals based on how well you know each word.
+This system says that instead of just once, you should review your vocabulary words at intervals based on how well you know each word.
 Review unfamiliar words more often, and familiar words less often.

 Reinforcement activities are a great way to naturally review information from previous topics so that you retain it longer.
 The Rocket Reinforcement activities below are designed so that you’ll never forget a thing.
+Give each of them a try!

 Bonne chance !
 Good luck!